top of page

 At the 4 corners on the S side of 106th St

+*Photo in gallery.
 Log school in 1834.
 Red frame photo of Allegan book p.
-21. Photo of school p.
-21. In 1955 there were 16 students enrolled.
-Appears to be a residence now.
-Photo in gallery
+21 with photo of school.
+In 1955, 16 students were enrolled.
+Appears to be a residence now

 Allegan